McDonnell Douglas F-4 Phantom II: United Kingdom

 In 1982, during the Falklands War, three Phantom FGR2s of No. 29 Squadron were on active Quick Reaction Alert duty on Ascension Island to protect the base from air attack.
 After the Falklands War, 15 upgraded ex-USN F-4Js, known as the F-4J(UK) entered RAF service to compensate for one interceptor squadron redeployed to the Falklands.

-Around 15 RAF squadrons received various marks of Phantom, many of them based in Germany.
+Around 15 RAF squadrons received various marks of Phantom, many of them based in West Germany.
 The first to be equipped was No. 228 Operational Conversion Unit at RAF Coningsby in August 1968.
 One noteworthy operator was No. 43 Squadron where Phantom FG1s remained the squadron equipment for 20 years, arriving in September 1969 and departing in July 1989.
 During this period the squadron was based at Leuchars.

 The interceptor Phantoms were replaced by the Panavia Tornado F3 from the late 1980s onwards.
 Originally to be used until 2003, it was set back to 1992 due to restructuring of the British Armed Forces and the last combat British Phantoms were retired in October 1992 when No. 74(F) Squadron was disbanded.
 Phantom FG.1 XT597 was the last British Phantom to be retired on 28 January 1994, it was used as a test jet by the Aeroplane and Armament Experimental Establishment for its whole service life.